pixincreate/EnSecacy/README.md

 # EnSecacy-V3

-Detect and Remove "ALL" MIUI Bloatwares and "Enhance" your Privacy
+Detect and Remove "ALL" MIUI Bloatwares and "Enhance" your Privacy.

 About EnSecacy:
 	EnSecacy's expansion is Enhanced Security and Privacy.
 Although it's not "really" enhanced, this script will help you in getting out of trackers